 Most state licensure requirements include the need for an accredited master's degree in marriage and family therapy or a closely related field, along with completion of a specific set of related courses.
 Often these courses are consistent with national standards for licensure.
 As an example of state program requirements, the State of Arizona is provided below, along with a list of University courses that could be taken to potentially meet the state requirements.
-As is the case with most states, the proposed National University courses are likely to meet the didactic requirements for the State of Arizona, but the actual approval of such courses is entirely determined by the state, and it remains the responsibility of individual students to ascertain the appropriateness of courses in meeting individual state requirements.
+As is the case with most states, the proposed National University courses are likely to meet the didactic requirements for the State of Arizona, but the actual approval of such courses is entirely determined by the state.